cceremuga/ionosphere/README.md

 Receive, decode, log, upload [APRS](http://www.aprs.org/) packets using low cost [RTL-SDR](http://osmocom.org/projects/sdr/wiki/rtl-sdr) devices.

-This project is the next-generation successor to [PyPacket](https://gihub.com/cceremuga/pypacket).
-It should be considered in a "beta" state at best.
+This project is the next-generation successor to [PyPacket](https://gihub.com/cceremuga/pypacket) with a number of enhancements and simplified cross-platform support.
 Please submit bug reports as you encounter them.

 ## Release Notes